I can’t believe it is October and I have yet to finish up blogging about my summer trip to Italy!

 Monday, July 13th:

 I awoke early Monday morning enjoying this beautiful view out my window.
 What a wonderful way to start the day.

-My plan was to visit Villa Taranto.
+My plan was to visit the Botanical Gardens of Villa Taranto.
 After puttering around my hotel for a while and enjoying another wonderful breakfast, I walked down to the imbarcadero and bought a boat ticket to Villa Taranto (€ 10.80).

 Being a fan of boats, I loved that it took about 45 minutes to get there.
 The boat pretty much emptied out after making stops at Isola Bella, Isola Pescatori, and Baveno.
 I think there was only one or two other couples and myself left on the boat at this point.

 After leaving Baveno, we headed past Isola Madre, the only one of the three islands that I did not visit during my stay in Stresa.

 This was one of my favorite photos of Isola Madre.